Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Using a credit card in the UAE

-Digital payments are on the rise in the United Arab Emirates (UAE), so you shouldn’t encounter many issues if you’re using a Visa or Mastercard — the most common networks in the country.
-But you could come home to high fees if your card isn’t travel-friendly.
+Credit card payments are on the rise in the United Arab Emirates (UAE), so you shouldn’t encounter many issues if you’re using a Visa or Mastercard – which are the most commonly used networks in the country.
+However, you could come home to high fees if your credit card isn’t travel-friendly.

 Compare credit cards for use in the UAE